 At the conclusion of the Airport Master Plan, Marion County, Clackamas County, City of Aurora, City of Barlow, and City of Wilsonville will all require a comprehensive plan update to remain compliant with state land use laws.
 Each of these jurisdictions are located within the boundaries of the Part 77 airspace defined for Runway 17/35 at the Airport.
-Marion County, which is the jurisdiction responsible for land use development on, and surrounding the Airport, has acknowledged this requirement in comprehensive plan Policy #2 of the "Air, Rail, Water, Energy and Pipeline Transportation Policies."
+Marion County, which is the jurisdiction responsible for land use development on, and surrounding the Airport, has acknowledged this requirement in comprehensive plan Policy #2 of the "Air, Rail, Water, Energy and Pipeline Transportation Policies."2

 - → FACILITY REQUIREMENT.
 Support adoption of the airport master plan into local planning documents as required by OAR 660-13-0030, which implements ORS 836.600 through 836.630 and Statewide Planning Goal 12 (Transportation) by applicable jurisdictions. - → FACILITY REQUIREMENT.
-Support local updates or development of overlay zoning designations, as required in OAR 660-013-0050 and OAR 660-013-0070, consistent with planned facility improvements upon selection of a preferred alternative: - Marion County update overlay zones (Marion County Code, Chapter 16.21) for airspace protection; - Clackamas County update overlay zones (Clackamas County Zoning and Development Ordinance (ZDO), Chapter 713) for airspace protection; - City of Wilsonville develop overlay zone ordinance for airspace protection; and - City of Barlow develop overlay zone ordinance for airspace protection.
+Support local updates or development of overlay zoning designations, as required in OAR 660- 013-0050 and OAR 660-013-0070, consistent with planned facility improvements upon selection of a preferred alternative: - Marion County update overlay zones (Marion County Code, Chapter 16.21) for airspace protection; - Clackamas County update overlay zones (Clackamas County Zoning and Development Ordinance (ZDO), Chapter 713) for airspace protection; - City of Wilsonville develop overlay zone ordinance for airspace protection; and - City of Barlow develop overlay zone ordinance for airspace protection.

 1 A city or county with planning authority for one or more airports, or areas within safety zones or compatibility zones described in this division, shall adopt comprehensive plan and land use regulations for airports consistent with the requirements of this division and ORS 836.600 through 836.630.
 Local comprehensive plan and land use regulation requirements shall be coordinated with acknowledged transportation system plans for the city, county, and Metropolitan Planning Organization (MPO) required by OAR 660, division 12.
-Local comprehensive plan and land use regulation requirements shall be consistent with adopted elements of the state ASP and shall be coordinated with affected state and federal agencies, local governments, airport sponsors, and special districts.
+Local comprehensive plan and land use regulation requirements shall be coordinated with affected state and federal agencies, local governments, airport sponsors, and special districts.
 If a state ASP has not yet been adopted, the city or county shall coordinate the preparation of the local comprehensive plan and land use regulation requirements with ODA.
-Local comprehensive plan and land use regulation requirements shall encourage and support the continued operation and vitality of airports consistent with the requirements of ORS 836.600 through 836.630.
+Local comprehensive plan and land use regulation requirements with ODA.
+Local comprehensive plan and land use regulation requirements of ORS 836.600 through 836.630.